habi/acinar-analysis-manuscript/manuscript.md

 volume which is two thirds larger than the volume of the central ones.
 However, they did not report additional regional differences, e.g. between acini located cranially and caudally.
 Own preliminary data are indicative for the same result.
 We imaged an entire rat lung in situ immediately post mortem using high resolution synchrotron radiation based X-ray tomographic microscopy (46).
-A ﬁrst analysis of regional difference show similar results as mentioned above.
+A first analysis of regional difference show similar results as mentioned above.
 Therefore, we believe that our sample is more than suitable for the drawn conclusions.

 ### Acinus volumes

 The mean acinar volume significantly increases during lung development from postnatal days 10 to 60 with all p-values better than 4.5e-6.
-No signiﬁcant difference was observed between postnatal days 4 and 10 (1.2×increase, p=0.08).
+No significant difference was observed between postnatal days 4 and 10 (1.2×increase, p=0.08).
 A large part of the acinus volume increase happens after day 21 (compare Fig. 3), which is consistent with previous literature (10; 1).